Table of Contents

 Getting professional help for an opiate addiction at an inpatient treatment program for a minimum of 3 months is the appropriate level of treatment intervention.
 Overcoming opiate dependence takes a certain length of time as well as much patience and commitment by the individual.

 Treatment for an opiate addiction will involve a combination of therapeutic elements that is defined in a customized treatment plan.
 The plan is created based on the history of the addiction, the severity of the addiction, whether there is a co-occurring mental health disorder, the client’s age, and the client’s general health.
 Generally, treatment for opiate dependence includes psychotherapy, both individual sessions and group sessions, family therapy, 12-step programming, recovery support involvement, and adjunct therapies such as biofeedback, neurofeedback, mindfulness training, yoga and meditation, and other holistic activities.

 New Drugs For Treating Opiate Dependency

 Recently, some new medications have come to market that compliment the traditional methods of addiction treatment in what is referred to as medication-assisted treatment, or MAT.
 The new drug, Zubsolv, combines buprenorphine and naloxone.
 Another new drug, Probuphine, is buprenorphine in an implant form, which delivers a constant low-dose of the drug for a six-month period.
 In addition, another drug, lofexidine hydrochloride, is the first non-narcotic, therefore non-addictive drug in the MAT family that suppresses the release of adrenaline, which reduces withdrawal symptoms but not drug cravings.

-Other drugs that are used in MAT include naltrexone, and opiate receptor antagonist that blocks the effects of opioids.
-Naltrexone can help diminish the individual’s desire to use opioids as a result, but cannot reduce drug cravings themselves.
+Other drugs that are used in MAT include an opiate receptor antagonist that blocks the effects of opioids.

 Also, Suboxone, a sublingual narcotic comprised of buprenorphine and naloxone, acts as a partial opioid agonist that can reduce the opioid’s effect.